 MHT Holdings' housing renovation projects scrapped

 Feb.
-16—The planned rehabilitation of two Niagara County housing properties will not be moving forward.
+17—The planned rehabilitation of two Niagara County housing properties will not be moving forward.

 MHT Holdings was looking to purchase and renovate 75 apartment units in Brookside Commons, at 6127 North Whitham Drive in the Town of Niagara, and Silver Lake Apartments, at 8235 and 8305 Buffalo Avenue in Niagara Falls, turning them into affordable housing.
 MHT recently notified the Niagara County Industrial Development Agency it would withdraw its project application.